The Best Used SUVs in Canada Under $10,000

 by Stephanie Wallcraft

-If you'd prefer a traditional car rather than an SUV, check out our separate guide: The Best Used Cars in Canada for Under $10,000.
+If you're considering buying a sedan, hatchback, or other type of car instead of an SUV, check out our separate guide: The Best Used Cars in Canada for Under $10,000.

 The Best Used SUVs Under $10,000